1. Preparation is key

 9. Waste disposal and Black water tanks

 Save your garbage until you reach a marina, where you might even be able to recycle some of it.
 Here is a map of all the recycle Bin locations along the coast.
 We can work together to keep the sea clean for generations to come.
-Emptying of black water tanks is allowed at a distance of more than 3 nautical miles from the nearest land.
+Emptying of black water tanks is allowed at a distance of more than 12 nautical miles from the nearest land or inquire if the local marina has a black water tank disposal system.

 10. Please be nice to our boat!